mrguzzo/mrguzzo.github.io/Theta.md

 ## Re-run all files again

-If you want to re-run your Balsam jobs on the same files, you should do the following:
+If you want to re-run your Balsam jobs on all the files of your workflow, you have to "reboot" everything., you should do the following:

 1. Clean the balsam database
     ```